Finding a Top Financial Advisor Firm in Connecticut

 Bradley, Foster & Sargent, Inc.

 Although the Bradley, Foster & Sargent, Inc. (BFS) home office is located in Hartford, you’ll also find branches in Wellesley, Massachusetts, and West Palm Beach, Florida.
-This fee-only firm has the largest team of advisors on this list at 21.
-Out of this group, there are three certified public accountants (CPAs), four chartered financial analysts (CFAs) and one certified financial planner (CFP).
+This fee-only firm has one of the largest teams of advisors on this list.
+Out of this group, there are several certified public accountants (CPAs) and chartered financial analysts (CFAs).

 Bradley, Foster & Sargent, Inc. Background